Pandyo/offencloudsive/README.md

 - aws confingure

 Create an Access key in AWS and run the command below to register the Access key, Secret key, and region.
+If you do not set the region, the default region value at runtime is ap-northeast-2 (Seoul).
 ```bash
 aws configure --profile offencloudsive
 ```